Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Components of the Cascade

-Apart from the kernel density estimate we make an estimate of the dynamic nature of pixels in the scene.
-This is obtained by the Gaussian Mixture Model of the temporal residue between consecutive incoming pixels.
-We can see from the figure below that the residue when binned into 3 levels provides a good way to classify pixels into static/drifting pixels, Oscillating pixels and Dynamic pixels. of the This will help us resolve a pixel drift versus a pixel jump as show in example below in figure.That is we get Residue: $I_n^r(x,y) = I_{n+1}(x,y) - I_n(x,y)$, for n in [1,N] and the normalized histogram of these residue values are obtained using KDE and histogram (both methods to observe the effect of quantization).
-We use a simple histogram to depict that following.
-We use the normalized occupancy of the bins to determine the type of pixel.
-After thresholding based on the bins, a peaky first bin implies drift or static pixels, a peaky second bin implies oscillating pixels and the other cases are considered as dynamic pixels.
-Based on these values we choose the weights $\alpha$ and $\beta$ for the confidence measure (explained in the next section).
-This sets the learning rate for the pixel.
-The process of obtaining the right learning rates (confidence function) from the normalized binned histogram values to determine $\alpha, \beta$ and $\gamma$ test for the learning rates have determined empirically by shape matching the histograms.
-This section of work is still under completion in terms of obtaining the right
+\textbf{Determining Learning Rate Hyper-parameters}: Besides the kernel density, we also estimate the dynamic nature of the pixels in the scene.
+This is obtained by the clustering the residue between consecutive frames into 3 categories : into static/drifting, oscillating and dynamic pixels (Fig \ref{fig:Cog} top right).
+This helps resolve a pixel drift versus a pixel jump as shown in example below in figure.
+Once we have the residue $R_n(x,y) = I_{n}(x,y) - I_{n-1}(x,y), n \in [1,N]$, we evaluate the normalized histogram over the residue values.
+We select bins intervals to extract the 3 classes based on the dynamic nature of pixels.
+A peaky first bin implies near zero residue, thus a drift or static pixels.
+A peaky second bin implies oscillating pixels and the other cases are considered as dynamic pixels.
+Based on these values we choose the weights for the confidence measure (explained in the next section).
+This frequency over each bin sets the learning rate for the pixel.
+The process of obtaining the right learning rates(confidence function) from the normalized binned histogram values to determine $\alpha, \beta$ and $\gamma$ test for the learning rates have determined empirically by shape matching the histograms.